 Up to 10% of patients with disease severe enough to be diagnosed die.

 Treatment is mainly supportive.
-Bleeding may be treated with vitamin K. An H2 blocker and sucralfate can be helpful as prophylaxis for GI bleeding and can be used in all patients ill enough to require hospitalization.
+Bleeding may be treated with vitamin K. An H2 blocker or a proton pump inhibitor and sucralfate can be helpful as prophylaxis for GI bleeding and can be used in all patients ill enough to require hospitalization.

 Preventive measures include

 For people traveling to endemic areas, active immunization with the 17D strain of live-attenuated yellow fever vaccine (0.5 mL sc q 10 yr) is indicated and is effective in 95%.
-In the US, the vaccine is given only at US Public Health Service–authorized Yellow Fever Vaccination Centers.
+In the US, the vaccine is given only at US Public Health Service–authorized Yellow Fever Vaccination Centers (CDC: Yellow Fever Vaccination Centers).
 The vaccine is contraindicated in pregnant women, in infants < 6 mo, and in people with compromised immunity.
 If infants aged 6 to 8 mo cannot avoid travel to an endemic area, parents should discuss vaccination with their physician since the vaccine is typically not offered until age 9 mo.

 To prevent further mosquito transmission, infected patients should be isolated in rooms that are well screened and sprayed with insecticides.